aswathkb96/cicd-jenkins-docker-helm-kubernetes/README.md

 ![values2](./images/values2.png)

 Next, open templates/deployment.yaml
-and update containerPort to 8080
+and update containerPort to 8080 as springboot application

 ![port](./images/port.png)

-Save the files and push to our Github repo
+#### Save the files and push to our Github repo